d-heck/tcpFileTransfer/README.txt

 When Running:
     The client will connect to the running server via TCP connection.
 After connecting, the client side will prompt for a file name.
-    The file name can be any file that is within the /server/ subdirectory.
-Once the file is transferred it will appear in the /client/ subdirectory.
+    The file name can be any file that is within the /server/ directory.
+Once transferred it will appear in the /client/ directory.
     The client can then decide whether to grab another file or exit.
 If the filename already exists on the client side, it will be replaced with a new copy.
+Terminate connection by typing "exit".

 Sample Client Output: